I just started a nonprofit…what kind of insurance do I need? Part two

 Looking for part one?
 Read it here!

-So you’ve started a nonprofit, you have everything in place, and you even saw my conversation with Tom Wertish about D&O insurance and went out to get that.
+So you’ve started a nonprofit, you have everything in place, and you even saw my conversation with Tom Wertish about D&O insurance.
 All done, right?

 What is general liability insurance?